 Solarplicity was a Hertfordshire-based renewable energy supplier.
 The company ceased trading in August 2019, and its 8,000 customers were transferred to a different supplier.

-Solarplicity energy customers were transferred to EDF Energy in August 2019.
-Customers that were switched from Solarplicity to Toto Energy in July 2019 were also later transferred to EDF in October of the same year.
+Solarplicity energy customers who have not changed provider are now with EDF Energy as of August 2019.
+Customers that were originally transferred from Solarplicity to Toto Energy in July 2019 are also now with EDF as a result of Toto’s closure in October of 2019.

 FAQs for Solarplicity customers

 Solarplicity ceased trading in August 2019.
 It’s 7,500 domestic customers and 500 business customers were transferred to EDF Energy.

 Two weeks before Solarplicity closed down, the supplier sold 43,000 of its customers to Toto Energy.
 Toto Energy ceased trading just a couple of months later in October 2019.
 Its customers were also transferred to EDF Energy.

 2) My account was in credit.
 Will I get my money back?

 Former Solarplicity customers can rest assured that all outstanding credit balances will be transferred to the new supplier.
 Outstanding credit balances for customers who left Solarplicity before the supplier ceased trading will also be repaid.

 3) Will I have to pay more with my new supplier?

 Solarplicity customers should have already received their new energy rates in the welcome pack from the new provider.
 If you are not satisfied with the rates, you are free to change to a different plan.
 You will not be charged an exit fee for switching.